In this epic SEO for bloggers guide, I’m going to show you how to optimize your new blog for Google search.

 You can add your keyword phrase in Yoast, and in the SEO analysis section, they’ll give you their recommendation on keyword density.

 However, keyword density is really a thing of the past.
-In 2021 and beyond, the focus should not be on how many times to use it but rather where to use it.
+From now on, the focus should not be on how many times to use it but rather where to use it.